 - When you find out you or someone close to you has a lung condition, the first thing you want is information.
 We have all the facts both online and in print.

-- The specialist team of nurses and advisers on our helpline are dedicated to answering your questions.
+- The specialist nurses and advisers on our helpline are dedicated to answering your questions.
 Call the helpline to find out about more than 40 lung conditions, to ask questions about your rights, or simply to talk to someone who cares.
 Call 03000 030 555 or you can email us.
-Rining the helpline never costs more than a local call and is usually free, even from a mobile.
-Lines are open from 10am to 6pm, Monday to Friday.
+The cost of calling is now guaranteed to be included in your call package, or will cost the same as calling a landline, even from a mobile.
+Lines are open from 9am to 5pm, Monday to Friday.

 - We know that just talking to someone in the same situation as you and asking advice can be a great support.
 You can do this on our easy-to-use online community.